sampritysingha/moodify/README.md

 ---

 ## 📈 Future Improvements
-- Integrate Spotify API for live song search.
+- Integrate Spotify API for live song search.An example has been added for the song "shape of you" by ed sheeran.
 - Add emotion recognition from lyrics or voice.
 - Collaborative filtering for better recommendations.
+- Check the notebook named "Mood_Analysis" of the complete IDE of the dataset used along analysis and visualisations of the different audio features.Spotify API "spotipy" use case also included for future integrations.

 ---